 Any link may be advertising for which I may get a commission if you buy, at no additional charge to you.
 See my Disclaimer.

-Started in Davenport IA continuing the Great River Road trip.
+Started in Davenport, IA, continuing to see the Great River Road Sign & trip.
 Great river views in IA.
 But easy to get off the GRR.
 Takes many turns onto many different numbered roads.
 Continued to have a great trip.
-Will be good to get home but wish I could just keep going for a while longer.
+It will be good to get home, but I wish I could keep going for a while longer.
+Here’s a link back to the previous day.

 On to the last day…..

-After leaving Davenport and seeing more great views of the river, came into Dubuque IA.
+After leaving Davenport and seeing more great views of the river, I came to Dubuque, IA.
 River town.
-Away from the river, typical town.
+Away from the river, a typical town.
 Along the river, it’s great!
-Restored shopping areas, floating casino, river views.
+Restored shopping areas, floating casino, and river views.

-Many artists, writers and musicians who played a role in the making the Mississippi River a legend.
+Many artists, writers, and musicians played a role in making the Mississippi River a legend.
 None as great as Mark Twain.

 Heading toward the northern end of the Great River Road.